Medication Therapy Management after Hospitalization in CKD: A Randomized Clinical Trial.

 Kidney & Diabetes

 Tuttle, Katherine R; Alicic, Radica Z; Short, Robert A; Neumiller, Joshua J; Gates, Brian J; Daratha, Kenn B; Barbosa-Leiker, Celestina; McPherson, Sterling M; Chaytor, Naomi S; Dieter, Brad P; Setter, Stephen M; and Corbett, Cynthia F, "Medication Therapy Management after Hospitalization in CKD: A Randomized Clinical Trial."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 44.